Climate and Average Weather Year Round in Bakersfield California, United States

-The clearer part of the year in Bakersfield begins around May 6 and lasts for 5.9 months, ending around November 3.
-On August 9, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 91% of the time, and overcast or mostly cloudy 9% of the time.
+The clearer part of the year in Bakersfield begins around May 6 and lasts for 5.9 months, ending around November 2.

-The cloudier part of the year begins around November 3 and lasts for 6.1 months, ending around May 6.
-On February 22, the cloudiest day of the year, the sky is overcast or mostly cloudy 48% of the time, and clear, mostly clear, or partly cloudy 52% of the time.
+The cloudier part of the year begins around November 2 and lasts for 6.1 months, ending around May 6.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Bakersfield varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Bakersfield is February, with an average of 5.5 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 21% on February 20.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.